tmshkr/Sprint-Challenge-State-Management-Smurfs/Answers.md

 With Redux, there is a `store` which acts as a central repository for the application's state, providing a single source of truth (SSOT) — i.e., a sole provider of information for the app, to which components in the app can refer in order to avoid bugs and errors that could be caused by inconsistent state coming from multiple components.

-The Redux `store` is modified by a reducer function, which creates a new state in response to actions, represented by an object with a `type` and an optional `payload`.
+The Redux `store` is modified by a reducer function, which creates a new state in response to actions, which are represented by an object with a `type` and an optional `payload`.
 The reducer function returns a new state for every action, so that the state in the `store` is not directly mutated.

 ## What is the difference between Application state and Component state?
 When would be a good time to use one over the other?